University failed to support Harry Armstrong Evans, inquest told

 'Compassionate and supportive'

-Mike Shore-Nye, registrar at the University of Exeter, said: "We will consider the coroner's detailed conclusions in this case and make sure we learn the lessons to enhance our support and operations further, specifically in the areas recommended by the coroner.
+Mike Shore-Nye, registrar at the University of Exeter, said: "We will consider the coroner's detailed conclusions in this case and make sure we learn the lessons to enhance our support and operations further, specifically in the areas recommended by the coroner."

 He said the university had "invested significantly in student welfare and wellbeing support in recent years".

-This included setting up a "bespoke partnership with local NHS and support services for students with complex mental health needs, depression and anxiety, with student support services being available seven days a week, including throughout the Covid-19 pandemic.
+This included setting up a "bespoke partnership with local NHS and support services for students with complex mental health needs, depression and anxiety, with student support services being available seven days a week, including throughout the Covid-19 pandemic".

 He added: "On education, during the pandemic all students were supported with a no disadvantage guarantee to ensure their assessment marks didn't suffer as a result of the difficult circumstances surrounding the pandemic.
 And we continue to take a compassionate and supportive approach..."